Middle cerebral artery

 The remainder of the cortical branches arises from the M4 segment of the MCA;

-- Artery of prefrontal sulcus supplies the anterior aspects of the inferior and middle frontal gyri
+- Prefrontal artery supplies the anterior aspects of the inferior and middle frontal gyri

 - Artery of precentral sulcus travels in the precentral sulcus to supply the posterior aspect of the inferior and middle frontal gyri, Broca’s area and the precentral gyrus, which contains the primary motor cortex for the head, upper limb, and trunk.